ScheduleOpt/optalcp-benchmarks/README.md

 ## Running benchmarks with CP Optimizer

 Benchmark models can also be exported into a text format that is very similar to the `.cpo` file format used by [IBM ILOG CPLEX CP Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-cp-optimizer).
-The exported file is not guaranteed to be the correct `.cpo` file as OptalCP and CP Optimizer languages are slightly different (for example, OptalCP supports optional integer expressions, but CP Optimizer doesn't).
+The exported file is not guaranteed to be the correct `.cpo` file as OptalCP and CP Optimizer languages are slightly different (for example, OptalCP supports optional integer expressions, but CP Optimizer does not).
 However, for the current benchmarks, the export works well.
 To export a model, use the `--exportTxt` option:

 ```sh
 node jobshop.mjs data/la17.txt --exportTxt la17.cpo --dontSolve